ManuFutureToday/mtconnect_part_detection/README.md

   - The system begins with an MTConnect-equpped CNC machine tool that exposes its operational data in the form of standardized XMl documents.
 - **Edge computer**:
   - Located near the machine, edge computer is responsible for:
-    - **MTConnect Data Collection**: Periodically polloing the machine's MTConnect agent to retrieve real-time dta stream (Samples, Event, Conditions).
+    - **MTConnect Data Collection**: Periodically polling the machine's MTConnect agent to retrieve real-time data stream (Samples, Event, Conditions).
     - **Part Detection Algorithm**: Analyzing collected data (e.g. tool order) to detect individual machining operations and associate them with specific parts.
 - **Server Computer**:
   - A centralized server stores and visualizes the collected data: